dickhardt/hardt-xauth-protocol/draft-hardt-DIDAP-protocol.md

 ## Completion Request {#CompletionRequest}

-The Client creates a completion URL by appending "/" and the completion handle to the DS endpoint.
-The Client then makes an HTTP Get call to the completion URL, setting the HTTP Authorization header to have the JOSE parameter, followed by the completion token.
+The Client then makes an HTTP GET call to the completion uri, setting the HTTP Authorization header to have the JOSE parameter, followed by the completion token.

 A non-normative completion request example: